These three steps will assure the trouble-free processing of your projects:

 - Set up an account with the Genome Center: All users who wish to access Core facility services and equipment need to establish a Genome Center account, typically in the name of the laboratory principal investigator.
 Once set up, this account is good forever and can be used for all five Genome Center Cores.
 Instructions for setting up an account are available on the log in page.
 The log in page can also be reached through the “Calendars & Accounts” menu by clicking on “Genome Center Account”.
 This log in page will also be your portal for acquiring (non sequence) data.
 When setting up an account, all individuals in a lab likely to generate data in the Core should be listed.
 A folder is generated on our web server for each entered individual, and this will function as a data depository.
 Please read the instructions for setting up a new account carefully, in particular the requirements for the appropriate billing information.

-- Billing account information is required before or at the time of sample submission: The billing account information (e.g. a DaFIS/KFS ID, an UC account string, or a Purchase Order number), needs to be entered on each the sample submission form for sequencing and library prep projects.
+- Billing account information is required before or at the time of sample submission: The billing account information (e.g. a DaFIS/KFS ID, an UC account string, or a Purchase Order number), needs to be entered on each sample submission form.
 For shared equipment usage please enter the billing information in the online calendar).

 – UC Davis users must have a DaFIS/KFS account number; sub accounts are not required but can be specified.